Your Life Timeline Decoded: The Dasha System in Practice

 This integration of Dasha periods with transits (Gochar) is the hallmark of advanced Jyotish prediction.
 When a transit reinforces the themes of the active Dasha period, the likelihood of a concrete event increases dramatically.
 When multiple timing indicators converge — Dasha lord, Antardasha lord, and transiting planets all activating the same house or theme — that is when prediction becomes remarkably specific.
 Kaala maps your Dasha timeline visually and Jyoti synthesizes Dasha analysis with current transits to deliver predictions that are both personalized and precisely timed.

-See your complete life timeline mapped out period by period.
-Kaala calculates your Vimshottari Dasha to five levels of precision and Jyoti interprets each phase based on your unique chart — showing you not just what to expect, but exactly when.
-Map your timeline now.
+Ready to see your life mapped out period by period?
+Kaala calculates your complete Dasha timeline to five levels of precision, and Jyoti explains what each phase means based on your unique chart.
+You will see not just what to expect, but exactly when.
+Your first timeline is free.

 Frequently Asked Questions

-There is no universally best Mahadasha.
-The experience of each period depends entirely on how the ruling planet is placed in your specific birth chart.
-Jupiter Mahadasha is often considered favorable due to Jupiter's natural beneficence, but if Jupiter rules difficult houses (6th, 8th, 12th) or is debilitated in your chart, its period can bring challenges.
-The best Mahadasha for you is the one ruled by a planet that is strong, well-placed, and lords over favorable houses in your chart.
+There is no universal answer -- it depends entirely on your chart.
+Jupiter Mahadasha often gets the best reputation because Jupiter is naturally benefic, but if Jupiter rules tough houses in your chart or is debilitated, its period can bring real challenges.
+The best Mahadasha for you personally is the one ruled by a planet that is strong, well-placed, and rules favorable houses in your specific chart.
+This is why cookie-cutter Dasha advice rarely works.

-You need your exact birth date, time, and location to calculate your current Dasha period.
-The Moon's precise position at birth determines the starting point, and the sequence unfolds mathematically from there.
-Kaala calculates your complete Dasha timeline automatically when you enter your birth details, showing you your current Mahadasha, Antardasha, and sub-periods along with start and end dates for each.
+You need your exact birth date, time, and location.
+The Moon's precise position at birth sets the starting point, and the sequence unfolds mathematically from there.
+Kaala calculates your complete Dasha timeline automatically -- showing your current Mahadasha, Antardasha, and sub-periods with start and end dates for each.

-The 120-year cycle is a theoretical full span.
-Since the Dasha begins partway through based on the Moon's position at birth, and the sequence then continues from that point, most people experience only 70-90 years of the cycle during their actual lifespan.
-The 120-year design ensures every possible birth Moon position maps to a specific starting point, creating the mathematical framework for individualized timelines.
-The unused portions of the cycle are simply not experienced.
+Good question.
+The 120-year cycle is the full mathematical framework, but you do not experience all of it.
+Since the Dasha starts partway through based on where the Moon was at your birth, most people experience about 70-90 years of the cycle during their lifetime.
+The 120-year design exists so that every possible birth position maps to a unique starting point, giving every person an individualized timeline.
+The unused portions simply never activate.